javidominguez/screenshots/readme.md

 By resizing the rectangle the reference object may change.
 It will always try to select the object that is centered, in the foreground and that occupies a larger area within the rectangle.
 Object changes will be announced when they occur.

+#### OCR

+Pressing R will recognize the text included in the rectangle.
+This may not work in some circumstances, for example if the rectangle is too small or if the Bluetooth audio addon is installed (there is a rare incompatibility).

 #### Capture the image

 Enter key captures the image of the screen area delimited by the rectangle, it is saved in a file and  exits.

+Shift+enter instead of just enter will bring up a dialog to choose where to save the screenshot instead of automatically saving it to the default folder.

 Escape key  cancels and exits.